 In May 2003, CEI supported the Bush Administration's decision to join 13 other countries in filing a complaint with the World Trade Organization against the European Union's moratorium on all new biotech crop varieties.
 While most biotech supporters argued that the moratorium limited U.S. exports to Europe, CEI helped reframe the debate.
-We emphasized how EU policies harmed farmers in less developed countries by making them choose between superior crop varieties and maintaining their ability to export to Europe With the help of CEI farmers and scient ability to export to Europe.
+We emphasized how EU policies harmed farmers in less developed countries by making them choose between superior crop varieties and maintaining their ability to export to Europe.
 With the help of CEI, farmers and scientists in some of the world's poorest countries are being given a voice in the battle over their own future.